Do you have a business plan?

 I’m talking about planning for your business – creating a business plan that keep you focused, motivated, and balanced amongst your multiple priorities.

-We need to also understand all the tasks that make up our goals, dependencies on other people or resources, and how we’ll manage it all.
+You need to also understand all the tasks that make up your goals, dependencies on other people or resources, and how you’ll manage it all with your limited time.

 That’s when a business plan becomes necessary.

 Today I’ll be walking you through the process I follow to plan out the full year for my business.
 There are a ton of tools and methods out there.
 Ultimately, you just need to find the one which works best for you, and that you’re willing to stick with!

 step 1: identify your goals for the year ahead